 After you have read this pamphlet and discussed genital herpes with your partner, you might have specific questions or concerns.
-You can ring the Herpes Helpline 0508 11 12 13 toll free from a landline or 09 433 6526 from a mobile, or your doctor or your partner's doctor should be able to answer such questions or recommend other experts who can provide advice and support.
+You can ring the Herpes Helpline 0508 11 12 13 toll free from a landline or 09 433 6526 from a mobile, or your health care professional or your partner's health care professional should be able to answer such questions or recommend other experts who can provide advice and support.

-Sexual health clinics also provide confidential free treatment, management and information.
+Sexual Health Clinics also provide confidential free treatment, management and information.
 The NZHF website www.herpes.org.nz has more information.